-- Requires storm firmware version 8.37.7.0.
-Firmware may be available inbox in certain newer Linux distros under the standard directory E.g. /lib/firmware/qed/qed\init\values-8.37.7.0.bin.
-If the required firmware files are not available then download it from linux-firmware git repository or QLogic Driver Download Center.
-To download firmware file from QLogic website, select adapter category, model and DPDK Poll Mode Driver. - Requires the NIC be updated minimally with 8.30.x.x Management firmware(MFW) version supported for that NIC.
+- Requires version 8.40.33.0.
+Firmware available storm firmware may be incertain Linux distros under the standard directory box in newer E.g. /lib/firmware/ged/ged\init\values-8.40.33.0.bin.
+If the required firmware files are not available then download it from linux-firmware git repository. - Requires the NIC be updated minimally with 8.30.x.x Management firmware(MFW) version supported for that NIC.
 It is highly recommended that the NIC be updated with the latest available management firmware version to get latest feature set.
 Management Firmware and Firmware Upgrade Utility for Cavium FastLinQ(r) branded adapters can be downloaded from Driver Download Center.
 For downloading Firmware Upgrade Utility, select NIC category, model and Linux distro.
 To update the management firmware, refer to the instructions in the Firmware Upgrade Utility Readme document.
-For OEM branded adapters please follow the instruction provided by the OEM to update the Management Firmware on the NIC. - SR-IOV requires Linux PF driver version 8.20.x.x or higher.
+For OEM branded adapters please follow the instruction provided by the OEM to update the Management Firmware on the NIC.

+• SR-IOV requires Linux PF driver version 8.20.x.x or higher.
 If the required PF driver is not available then download it from QLogic Driver Download Center.
 For downloading PF driver, select adapter category, model and Linux distro.

-37.5.1 Performance note
+44.5.1 Performance note